Promises and Secrets

 Then Peter said, 47 "Surely no one can stand in the way of their being baptized with water.
 They have received the Holy Spirit just as we have."
 48 So he ordered that they be baptized in the name of Jesus Christ.
 Then they asked Peter to stay with them for a few days.

 and let me know where the message includes any discussion about diet or meat at all.
-Also, show me in the whole chapter where God called anything in the sheet clean.
+Also, show the rest of us, anywhere in the whole chapter, where God called anything in the sheet clean.
 Read the Bible for what it says, not what you want it to say.

 "All right.
-We do have to avoid incest... but no more."
+We do have to avoid some bad stuff... but no more."

-Then there is Leviticus chapter 18.
+Then there is Leviticus chapter 18 that we mentioned above.
 Now, if we don't have to do chapter 11 (because that's only given to the Israelites), we sure don't have to bother with anything past that (chapter 18 is only given to the Israelites, as well), right?
-So, what is Lev 18 about?
+So, what is Leviticus 18 about?
 Incest.
 But, that's OT, so it doesn't apply to us.
+It's not even one of the ten commandments.
 I mean, we eat pork and shrimp, so having a little family party won't hurt, right?

 "OK, we have to keep the nine commandments, but not the laws they are mixed in with."